aprest10/chatroom/README.md

 # chatroom

-Chatroom application written entirely in C. More details will be added later.
+Chatroom application written entirely in C.

 [server.c](./server.c) and [client.c](./client.c) can be compiled using the 'make all' command found in the [Makefile](./Makefile).

 Compiled versions are also avaiable.

+---

 After downloading the chatroom file, we will need to open the terminal and go to the chatroom directory.